FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

 f = fn + (fi - fn) e-at

-Where:
+where:

    f = infiltration rate at simulation time t from start of the rainfall fi = initial infiltration rate (in/hr)

    fn = final infiltration rate (in/hr)

    a = decay coefficient (1/sec)

    t = time from start of rainfall (sec)

 There are no metric equivalent values so if using Horton on a metric project, use in/hr even if IMETRIC = 1.